mikeyj110/Discord_Reporter/README.md

 ## Notes
 - Ensure your bot has **Read Message History** and **View Channels** permissions for all channels.
 - Reports are saved inside the `static/` directory within the container.
+- **Message content is not included in reports—only channel name, username, and timestamp.**

 ## License
 MIT License.